EXCLUSIVE-Citi to overhaul London trading team linked to 'flash crash' -sources

 By Sinead Cruise

-LONDON, May 10 (Reuters) - Citigroup C.N is overhauling the leadership of one of the teams linked to the 'flash crash' that sent European stock markets tumbling this month, three sources told Reuters.
+LONDON, May 10 (Reuters) - Citigroup C.N is overhauling the leadership of one of the teams linked to a 'flash crash' that sent European stock markets tumbling this month, three sources told Reuters.

-Ali Omari, who was EMEA Head of Delta One Forwards and Sectors, has left the U.S. bank, two people with knowledge of his departure, who declined to be named, said.
+Citi is looking to name a new Head of Forward Trading in its Delta One operations based at its European headquarters in London, a job vacancy posted on professional networking site LinkedIn shows.

-Citi is now looking to name a new Head of Forward Trading based at its European headquarters in London, a job vacancy posted on professional networking site LinkedIn shows.
+Ali Omari, who was EMEA Head of Delta One Forwards and Sectors, has left the U.S. bank in a decision unrelated to the event, two people with knowledge of his departure, who declined to be named, said.

-Omari, who was not reachable through Citi's communications systems, did not respond to an attempt by Reuters to reach him via LinkedIn.
+Omari told Reuters on Tuesday that he was not at work for three weeks prior to the May 2 flash crash, and only returned to the office on May 3 to tender his resignation from the bank before taking up another opportunity.

-Two of the three sources familiar with the matter said the Delta One unit was linked to, although not responsible for, the data input blunder that caused the pan-European STOXX 600 equity benchmark to fall by more than 2 percentage points in around two minutes of trading.
+Two of the three sources familiar with the matter said the bank's Delta One trading activities was linked to, although not responsible for, the data input blunder that caused the pan-European STOXX 600 equity benchmark to fall by more than 2 percentage points in around two minutes of trading.

 Citi has previously confirmed that one of its employees was behind the error that led to the market fall on May 2, but has not given details on which teams played a role.